5T33Z0/Clover-Crate/ACPI/README.md

 ### DSDT name:
 Here you can specify the name of your **patched** custom DSDT if it is called something other than `DSDT.aml`, so that Clover picks it up and applies it.

-### Sorted Order

-Creates an array to load SSDTs in the `ACPI/patched` folder in the order specified in this list once you add an SSDT to this list.
-Only SSDTs present in this array will be loaded, namely in the specified order.

-In General, a problem with tables is their name.
-While it is not unusual for OEM Tabkes to use the national alphabet, or just no name, for Apple, it is inacceptable.
-The name has to be 4 characters of the Roman alphabet.
-Use "FixHeaders" to fix this issue.